sladkovm/sladkovm.github.io/_posts/2017-05-23-what-it-takes-to-qualify-for-uci-gf-wc.markdown

 Last Saturday I took part in the [Schleck Gran Fondo](http://schleckgranfondo.com/) race in Luxembourg.
 I felt like I have very good legs, but was acutely aware that this race is the only [UCI Granfondo World Championships](http://www.albi2017cycling.eu/en/) qualifier event for the most actively ridden part of the world - Benelux including nearby northern France and North-West Germany.

 The 162 km race with more than 2000 climbing meters was fast and fantastic.
-For being held the first time, it was very well organized, on the fantastic Luxembourg roads, running through the Mosel vineyards and the area called *Little Switzerland* (every country seems to have a little Switzerland ;).
+For being held the first time, it was very well organized, on the great Luxembourg roads, running through the Mosel vineyards and the area called *Little Switzerland* (every country seems to have a little Switzerland ;).

 The route was chosen by *Frank Schleck* himself and apparently was inspired by his favorite training rides.